Arpan-206/DevArmyKnife/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux. <!-- this should only be included if the project has a GUI -->
+You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 - **Explain why this enhancement would be useful** to most Dev Army Knife users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

+## Styleguides

+- Format your codes properly.
+I like to use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+You can use any tool but try to keep up with the aesthetics.
+- Please comment your code properly.
+It gets very tedious to have to understand the function of each and every one line of code.

+## Commit Messages
+- Commit Messages should **clearly mention** the changes or the issue addressed.
+- Commit Messages should follow the project's [Code Of Conduct](/code_of_conduct/)

+## Join the project team
+If you want to join the project's team, please contact [arpan@hackersreboot.tech](mailto:arpan@hackersreboot.tech) with neccessary details such as:

+- Name
+- Age
+- Guardian Consent (If below the legal age of consent)
+- Qualifications (No problem if you don't have any)
+- About you
+- Why you would like to help?
+- Any other detail you may want us to know